Technigo/project-music-releases-vite/instructions.md

 ## Design

-🎶 You should follow the design screenshots as closely as possible.
+🎶 DONE!!
+You should follow the design screenshots as closely as possible.
 We've provided icons for the play, heart and more info icons when hovering on an album.
 Use the following for fonts:

-- Album title - 14px Helvetica #ffffff
+- DONE!!
+Album title - 14px Helvetica #ffffff
-- Artist name - 14px Helvetica #a0a0a0
+- DONE!!
+Artist name - 14px Helvetica #a0a0a0

+  DONE!!
 When hovering over album covers or artist names, you should implement the following hover styles:
   <img src="https://github.com/Technigo/project-music-releases-vite/blob/main/src/design/music-releases.png" alt="Design">

 ## Requirements